Last Updated on February 4, 2022 by Mark Ferguson

 Who should you use to do the work?

-One of the reasons for the huge difference in prices for a bath remodel is the difference in costs for who does the work.
+One of the reasons for the huge difference in prices to remodel a bathroom is the difference in costs for who does the work.
 Most people will hire a contractor or handyman to make the repairs.
 Obviously, if you do the work yourself it will greatly reduce the costs of the remodel but also take a lot of your time which is worth something.

 Contractors can be very expensive for many reasons.
 They run a business and want to make money which is understandable.
 I also run a business and want to make money as well.
 The bigger the contracting business is the higher the markups usually are.
 Likewise, if you can find a handyman or woman who does not have a big operation you may be able to get the work done much cheaper.